-Yesterday’s sermon is now available for your listening pleasure on the Saint Paul’s website, or you can read it here.
+You can listen to my sermon on the Saint Paul’s website, or read it here.

 “Jesus loves me, this I know, for the Bible tells me so.”
 Every Sunday [at the 10 o’clock service] we sing this song as the children leave for Follow the Word.
 For years, I haven’t given this little ditty much thought.
 I just enjoy singing it.
 It is a cute song that reminds me of the Vacation Bible Schools of my youth, but as I spent this week immersed in the lessons, I found myself reflecting on this song.
 “Jesus loves me, this I know, for the Bible tells me so.”
 These are words of comfort and hope.
 That the Son of God loves me means that I’m included in those who are his brothers and sisters.
 It means that I’m an inheritor of the Kingdom of God.
 It means that I’m a part of the people who Jesus was anointed to save.